FedericoAntoniazzi/FedericoAntoniazzi/README.md

 ## Hey folks 👋
-My name is Federico and I'm a CloudDev student and DevOps enthusiast.
+My name is Federico, and I'm interested in Cloud technologies and DevOps things

 ### Main skills
 <div style="display-inline">